 Chang-Lin Tien Leadership in Education Award

-Dr. Chang-Lin Tien made history as the first Asian American head of a major US research university when he became Chancellor of the University of California, Berkeley in 1990.
+Dr. Chang-Lin Tien made history as the first AAPI (Asian American and Pacific Islander) head of a major US research university when he became Chancellor of the University of California, Berkeley in 1990.
 Dr. Tien was also a founding board director of the Asian Pacific Fund.
-In 2006, his family partnered with the Fund to establish the Chang-Lin Tien Leadership in Education Award to recognize rising Asian American leaders in higher education with a $10,000 grant to establish a Chang-Lin Tien Scholarship Fund for Asian and Pacific Islander students at the recipient’s university.
+In 2006, his family partnered with the Fund to establish a program in honor of Dr. Tien’s inspiring legacy.
+The annual Chang-Lin Tien Leadership in Education Award was created to address the underrepresentation of AAPI academic leadership in higher education.

 About Dr. Chang-Lin Tien

-Chang-Lin Tien was the first Asian American to head a major US research university.
+Chang-Lin Tien was the first AAPI (Asian American and Pacific Islander) to head a major US research university.
 During his seven-year tenure as chancellor of UC Berkeley, he strengthened undergraduate education, fostered diversity on the Berkeley campus and raised nearly $1 billion for the university.

 Acclaimed as a teacher, scientist, administrator and a powerhouse fundraiser, Dr. Tien was admired by many students and faculty members.
 Dr. Tien was a familiar figure on campus, where he took daily walks, stopping to chat with students and even bringing cookies to students studying at the library late at night.